bseltz-cohesity/scripts/powershell/restoreSQL/README.md

 * -latest: Replay the logs to the latest point in time available
 * -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
 * -overwrite: Overwrites an existing database (default is no overwrite)

+## Always On Availability Groups

+Use the AAG name as the -sourceServer when restoring from an AAG backup (e.g. -sourceServer myAAG1)

 ## Overwrite Warning